natitedros/Cryptography/README.md

 - Then press the button at the bottom left
 - Finally, the output will be displayed on the textarea on the right.
 <br />
-You can use the link above to try it out, or just open `index.html` in a browser.
+You can use the link [SymmetricCryptography](https://symmetriccrypto.netlify.app) to try it out, or just open `index.html` in a browser.